On the Smallest Support Size of Integer Solutions to Linear Equations: Proof of Theorems and

 \begin{theorem} Let matrix $A\in \mathbb{Z}^{m\times n}$ be of full row rank with integrally independent columns.
 Let $p_i$ be the $i$-th prime.
 Then,

 \end{theorem}

-To prove this theorem, we need to introduce Jacobi's Theorem (see Theorem 2.5.2 of \cite{prasolov1994problems}), which uses linear algebra to establish the relation between the subdeterminant of a matrix and its inverse.
+To prove this theorem, we need to introduce Jacobi's formula (see Theorem 2.5.2 of \cite{prasolov1994problems}), which uses linear algebra to establish the relation between the subdeterminant of a matrix and its inverse.